Dykam/ReUtil/README.md

 REusable UTILity library - Advanced utilities for Bukkit

 This toolsit skips past the usual things, and adds features making your code cleaner and more to the point.
-Currently the mayor modules are
+Currently the major modules are

 - Components
 - Commands